 What is it?
 What to do?
 Skin reaction to frequent or excessive moisture.Allergic reaction to a product or material.
 Stop applying any creams, lotions, lanolin or other products.
 Apply a thin layer of over-the-counter 0.5% hydrocortisone after every feeding for 3 to 5 days.
 There is no need to remove the product before feeding.
-Possible signs You'll feel You'll feel You'll see A burning or hitching Pinkish or bright Not feeling any better? sensation during and between feedings. red patches, which tend to be most visible on the areola.
-Dry, cracked or peeling skin. • See a doctor for diagnosis and to get appropriate treatment.
+Possible signs You may feel You may see A burning or hitching • Pinkish or bright Not feeling any better? sensation during and between feedings. red patches, which tend to be most visible on the areola.
+Dry, cracked or peeling skin. • See a health profesionnal (see Getting help, page 416).